EICAA/docs/Account Settings/index.md

 * **Position:** User’s position at their organization
 * **Role:** Role as a user in the platform (can be Educator or Manager)

+{: .new }
-> Remember to click the “Save Changes” button once you are done to save all the edits.
+>> Remember to click the “Save Changes” button once you are done to save all the edits.

 ## Change Password